- About Us

 Duties: Teaching associates teach one beginning language course (3 credit hours) per term.
 In addition to the 3 hours spent in the classroom, the teaching associate must also devote time to class preparation and the writing of tests under the guidance of the first-year language coordinator.
 Each associate is expected to establish regular office hours for advising students.
 The total amount of time involved in teaching is estimated to be 15 hours a week.
 If, for any reason, the associate cannot meet his/her class, the first-year coordinator must be notified before the class is to meet.
 Teaching associates may not tutor, for pay, any student enrolled in an Ohio University French course.

 Stipend: Associates will receive a stipend, plus a full tuition waiver for the academic year.
-Associates will also receive a full tuition waiver for the summer terms immediately preceding and following the years of the appointment, up to a maximum of two summer terms during their graduate career.
 The stipend is for approximately 9 months.
 All students are responsible for paying a general fee each quarter and for student health insurance.
 (If the student is already covered by a health insurance policy, proof must be provided to the cashier at O.U.).
 The university also charges a technology fee.

 Requirements for the Master’s Degree in French